Table of Contents

 La Patrie Etude Fingerboard

-The fretboard of the La Patrie Etude is made of Rosewood, which is a dense and heavy hardwood commonly used in guitar making due to its durability and ability to sustain notes well.
+The fretboard of the La Patrie Etude is made of Rosewood, a dense and heavy hardwood commonly used in guitar making due to its durability and ability to sustain notes well.

 The fretboard is attached to the guitar’s neck with a dovetail joint, which makes the connection between the two parts strong and stable.

-The frets on the La Patrie Etude are made of nickel silver, which is a mixture of copper, nickel, and zinc.
-The frets are precision-cut and installed into the fretboard with a technique known as press-fitting, which involves pressing the frets into slots in the fretboard.
+The frets on the La Patrie Etude are made of nickel silver, a mixture of copper, nickel, and zinc.
+The frets are precision-cut and installed into the fretboard with a technique known as press-fitting, which involves pressing the frets into slots.
 After the frets have been dressed and leveled, the instrument is ready to play with perfect intonation.

 Piezo Pickup